Zafar Iqbal (field hockey): Achievements

-The country conferred Mr. Zafar Iqbal with the highest honour for a sportsman, the “Arjuna Award” in 1983.
-In 2012, the President of India honoured him with the “Padma Shri” for his invaluable services and the U. P. Government gave him the highest citizen award of the state, “Yash Bharti” in 1994.
-He was felicitated at the ‘Golden Greats’ platform by ‘Hockey India’ along with 34 other Olympic Gold Medalists in 2012.
-In recognition of his indispensable services to the nation, Aligarh Nagar Nigam has befittingly named a road after him and in 2013, in honour of his commitment to the revival of hockey at AMU, the university presented him with the D.Litt.
+In 2012, the President of India honoured him with the “Padma Shri” for his services, and in the same year he was felicitated at the ‘Golden Greats’ platform by Hockey India along with 34 other Olympic Gold Medalists.

+In recognition of his services to the nation, Aligarh Nagar Nigam named a road after him and in 2013, in honour of his commitment to the revival of hockey at AMU, the university presented him with the D.Litt.
 Honoris Causa at its 60th Annual Convocation.